Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 This is a fake asset automatically created by Pandora when a character enters a room device.

-When a character is inside a room device, one can seemingly see the room device equipped in their wardrobe.
+When a character is inside a room device, one can seemingly see the room device equipped in that character's wardrobe.
 This item actually is a "Room device wearable part" and it is specific to the slot the character is in.
 It provides a mechanism for applying effects on this character.

 Assets of this type cannot be manually defined - they are defined automatically for each slot of any Room device.